Harry Claims Kate Told Meghan: ‘I Know I Was the One That Made You Cry’

 On Monday, texts were also released showing a testy exchange over the dresses between the two women.

 The December meeting followed another where Harry and Meghan and Kate and William tried to get their relationship back on track, Harry writes.
-Preceding this, at another sitdown, William and Kate said they were upset that they did not receive Easter presents from Harry and Meghan.
+At the earlier sit-down, Harry says William and Kate said they were upset that they did not receive Easter presents from Harry and Meghan.

 Harry writes: “None of this airing of grievances was doing us any good, I felt.
 We weren’t getting anywhere.”